55th Street station: Station layout

 This elevated station has three tracks and two side platforms.
 The D train stops here at all times, and the center express track is not normally used in service.
-Both platforms have beige windscreens along the entire length and beige canopies with green frames and support columns in the center.
+Both platforms have beige windscreens and brown canopies with green frames and support columns along their entire lengths except for the sections at either ends.
+Here, they have waist-high black steel fences with lampposts at regular intervals.
 The station signs are in the standard black plates in white lettering.

 Exits

 The station's only entrance/exit is an elevated station house beneath the tracks.
 It has three staircases from the streets, one on the northeast corner of 55th Street and New Utrecht Avenue and two to either southern corners.
 Inside the station house, there is a token booth, turnstiles and two staircases to each platform at the center.
 The waiting area inside fare control allows free transfer between directions.